RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 * HOWTO

 One way to use a keyword is to put it in the subject line of the email message, with NO other words present.
 If any other word is found that is not one of the available keywords (for example, Subject: NEW objects) then none of the words will be treated as keywords.
 All words in the subject line will be reported in the acknowledgement reply as invalid keywords, along with a WARNING message.
-In this context it is impossible <font color="green">for dbupdate</font> to know if a word is meant as a keyword or just part of a comment.
+In this context it is impossible for dbupdate to know if a word is meant as a keyword or just part of a comment.

 Many users often include their own references in the subject line.
 Using this method it is not possible to also use a keyword.
 The user's references are reported in the WARNING message as invalid keywords.